Our aim is to make it easy for you to bank with us, so we’ve provided some further information and useful tips to help you below.

 Making changes to your account

-You may also need to add or remove a signatory, telephone user or internet banking user, you can do this by simply completing the relevant form.
+If you wish to make changes such as adding or removing a signatory, setting up or changing your Internet Banking access and amending the details on your account, you can do this by simply completing the relevant form.
 These can be found here.

 Opening additional accounts